Corporate capitalism

 In social science and economics, corporate capitalism is a capitalist marketplace characterized by the dominance of hierarchical and bureaucratic corporations.

 Overview

-A large proportion of the economy of the United States and its labour market falls within corporate control.
 In the developed world, corporations dominate the marketplace, comprising 50% or more of all businesses.
 Those businesses which are not corporations contain the same bureaucratic structure of corporations, but there is usually a sole owner or group of owners who are liable to bankruptcy and criminal charges relating to their business.
-Corporations have limited liability and remain less regulated and accountable than sole proprietorships.
+Corporations have limited liability.

 Corporations are usually called public entities or publicly traded entities when parts of their business can be bought in the form of shares on the stock market.
 This is done as a way of raising capital to finance the investments of the corporation.
 The shareholders appoint the executives of the corporation, who are the ones running the corporation via a hierarchical chain of power, where the bulk of investor decisions are made at the top and have effects on those beneath them.